Takosaga/Takosaga/README.md

 ### [Evaluating the Consistency of Explainable AI Methods in Hate Speech Detection](https://github.com/Takosaga/master_thesis)

 Challenge: LIME and SHAP are XAI methods used to explain AI models that detect hatespeech.
-Which is better base on conistency metrics?
+Which is better based on conistency metrics?

 Results: SHAP provided consitent results compared to LIME, so recommendation is to use SHAP.